 - suspension of a practice permit for any health professional whose conduct is deemed to be sexual misconduct toward a patient

-- prevent health professionals from applying for reinstatement if their practice permit has been cancelled as a result of conduct deemed to be sexual abuse, or cancelled as a result of one of the specified Criminal Code violations
+- from applying for reinstatement if their practice permit has been cancelled as a result of conduct deemed to be sexual abuse, or cancelled as a result of one of the specified Criminal Code violations

-- prevent health professionals from applying for reinstatement, for at least 5 years, if their practice permit has been cancelled as a result of conduct deemed to be sexual misconduct
+- from applying for reinstatement, for at least 5 years, if their practice permit has been cancelled as a result of conduct deemed to be sexual misconduct

-- require regulatory colleges to provide funding for treatment and counselling for patients who allege sexual abuse or sexual misconduct by a regulated health professional
+- provide funding for treatment and counselling for patients who allege sexual abuse or sexual misconduct by a regulated health professional

-- require regulatory colleges to post health professionals' discipline history for sexual abuse or misconduct on a public-facing website
+- post health professionals' discipline history for sexual abuse or misconduct on a public-facing website

-- require colleges to create new standards of practice for sexual abuse and sexual misconduct that must be approved by the Minister of Health
+- create new standards of practice for sexual abuse and sexual misconduct that must be approved by the Minister of Health

-- require regulatory colleges, when holding a hearing for allegations of sexual abuse or sexual misconduct, to make every reasonable effort to ensure that hearing tribunal members have received training on trauma informed practice and sexual violence, and that at least one member of every hearing tribunal has the same gender identity as the patient
+- when holding a hearing for allegations of sexual abuse or sexual misconduct, make every reasonable effort to ensure that hearing tribunal members have received training on trauma informed practice and sexual violence, and that at least one member of every hearing tribunal has the same gender identity as the patient

-- allow regulatory colleges to appeal a disciplinary decision to the Court of Appeal
+- regulatory colleges are allowed to appeal a disciplinary decision to the Court of Appeal

 What is sexual abuse and misconduct